 Changes In The Household Or Routine

 A dog’s personality and behavior begin to change with age.
-Sometimes a dog’s personality changes drastically, or he no longer listens to his ownere.
+Sometimes a dog’s personality changes drastically, or he no longer listens to his owner.
 Many elderly dogs do not like being touched or become depressed when their daily life no longer stimulates them.

 Also, elderly dogs usually become less active and will sleep more throughout the day.
 There are also changes in their routine, including going to the bathroom in different areas of the house, going outside to take walks less frequently, and even refusing their food or dropping it on the ground.
+They may eat less, they may become picky about the food they eat, or sometimes they will have a loss of appetite altogether.

 Changes In The Canine Social Group

 This causes them to be less interactive with their social group.
 Dogs with Cognitive Dysfunction often develop depression, and some may experience aggressive behavior.
 Additionally, a dog with cognitive dysfunction may be less aware of his surroundings.
-This may be difficult for the owner, as their dog may become more anxious and aggressive.
+This may be difficult for the owner’s attention, as their dog may become more anxious and aggressive.

 Determining whether to apply a specific administration policy to keep all combat dogs is personal and always challenging.
 Owners should be trained to make the best decisions.
 These techniques ensure your dogs remain safe and comfortable in their shared living space.

-4. Can You Separate Dogs That Live Together?
+Can Two Dogs Who Fight Live Together?